-The swing system is a closed-looped system consisting of a hydraulic pump and a fixed displacement motor.
+The swing system is a closed-looped system consisting of a hydraulic pump and either one or two fixed displacement motors, depending on how the crane is configured.

-The swing pump is an engine-driven, electronically controlled, bi-directional, variable-displacement pump with electronic displacement control (EDC) that provides hydraulic flow to the swing motor.
+The swing pump is an engine-driven, electronically controlled, bi-directional, variable-displacement pump with electronic displacement control (EDC) that provides hydraulic flow to the swing motors.

-The swing motor is a bi-directional, fixed displacement motor mounted on the planetary swing drive.
-To swing the crane, the swing motor rotates a pinion gear.
+The swing motors are bi-directional, fixed displacement motors mounted on the planetary swing drives.
+To swing the crane, each swing motor rotates a pinion gear.
 The pinion gear meshes with a ring gear that is attached to the carbody, causing the rotating bed to rotate relative to the carbody.

-The speed of the swing motor is proportional to the output flow volume of the swing pump that is controlled by the position of joystick J1.
+The speed of the swing motors is proportional to the output flow volume of the swing pump that is controlled by the position of joystick J1.